How Much Life Insurance Do I Need In 2026?

 Do you have children, dependent relatives, or a partner reliant on your income to pay the mortgage?

 You need life insurance if your earnings support other people’s living costs.
-If you get your wages paid and are free to splash every last penny of it any way you please without affecting anyone, you won’t need the cover.
+If you get your wages paid and are free to splash every last penny however you please without affecting anyone, you won’t need the cover.

 Chances are, though, someone in your life would need financial support if you weren’t around, even if that’s a distant relative who shows up at your door only when he or she needs something.

-And also, think about this… It’s not just for homeowners to make sure the mortgage gets paid.
+And also, think about this… It’s not just for homeowners to ensure the mortgage is paid.

-People who rent also need it to make sure the rent gets paid.
+People who rent also need it to ensure they pay their rent.
 You don’t need to own your home to insure your family.

 Ease The Financial Strain On Your Loved Ones At A Difficult Time